European School of Governance, course description, Vorkurs 2022

 The EUSG Vorkurs is designed to be nomadic, pilgrimage, stalking.
 The central places are inside.
 Formal and outdoor are suitable from a 5-star hotel to a campsite or barn, a busy crossroads, a retreat centre, a park, a boat caravan, or hike with overnight accommodation in farmland ruts.

-The curricular keywords are framework suggestions and serve as a preparatory framework, retention networks and are not worked through in a linear fashion, but – if helpful – are integrated into the process.
+The curricular keywords are framework suggestions and serve as a preparatory framework, retention networks and are not work ed through in a linear fashion, but – if helpful – are integrated into the process.
 There is no set curriculum.
 The approach is iterative and structured through cooperative learning and experience.
-Minimum number of participants is 12.
+Each EUSG Vorkurs is as unique as its participants.
+Not two are alike.
+The target number of participants is 14.

 Apply now at email@example.com.